We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 Is my dog in pain with pancreatitis?

 Pancreatitis in dogs is usually accompanied by fever, vomiting, and diarrhea.
 It is an inflammation and swelling of the pancreas that can spread to other organs if it isn’t treated soon enough.
-Depending on their symptoms, they may be in pain until the symptoms are treated, which could take one to two weeks depending on the severity of the symptoms.
+Depending on their symptoms, they may be in pain until the symptoms are treated, which could take one to two weeks depending on the severity.

 Do dogs with pancreatitis drink a lot of water?

-Yes, a dog that is suffering from pancreatitis might drink a lot of water due to pancreatitis causing dehydration.
-However, excess thirst could have other causes, such as diabetes or a urinary tract infection.
+Yes.
+Because pancreatitis likely causes dehydration, a sick dog might drink water more often than normal.
+Note, however, that excess thirst can also be caused by other health issues like urinary tract infection (UTI) or diabetes.
 If you notice your dog is drinking a lot more water than normal, take them to the vet to make sure that your furry friend is okay.

 Home » Care » How To Comfort A Dog With Pancreatitis